DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

 *   ``--noisy-lkup-memory=N``

-    Set the size of the noisy neighbour simulation memory buffer in MB to N.
+    Set the size of the noisy neighbor simulation memory buffer in MB to N.
     Only available with the noisy forwarding mode.
 The default value is 0.

 *   ``--noisy-lkup-num-reads=N``

-    Set the number of reads to be done in noisy neighbour simulation memory buffer to N.
+    Set the number of reads to be done in noisy neighbor simulation memory buffer to N.
     Only available with the noisy forwarding mode.
 The default value is 0.

 *   ``--noisy-lkup-num-writes=N``

-    Set the number of writes to be done in noisy neighbour simulation memory buffer to N.
+    Set the number of writes to be done in noisy neighbor simulation memory buffer to N.
     Only available with the noisy forwarding mode.
 The default value is 0.

 *   ``--noisy-lkup-num-reads-writes=N``

-    Set the number of r/w accesses to be done in noisy neighbour simulation memory buffer to N.
+    Set the number of r/w accesses to be done in noisy neighbor simulation memory buffer to N.
     Only available with the noisy forwarding mode.
 The default value is 0.

 *   ``--no-iova-contig``